-Ticket Last Contact Behaviour (default: Last customer contact (with consideration an agent has replied to it))

-This setting changes the way Zammad updates the Last Contact value of a ticket.
+Ticket Last Contact Behaviour (default: Use the start time of the last customer thread (which may consist of m This setting changes the way Zammad updates the Last Contact value of a ticket.
 This is fairly important for overviews and what you expect upon ticket updates of a customer.

-Last customer contact (with consideration an agent has replied to it) If this option is chosen, Zammad will update the last updated value just once if a customer replies.
+Use the start time of the last customer thread (which may consist of multiple articles).
+If this option is chosen, Zammad will update the last updated value just once if a customer replies.
 After that, Zammad will wait for an agent to react.

 This comes in handy if you want to work tickets in the order of their first update.
-This will not change ticket orders if customers decide to "bumb" the ticket affected.
+This will not change ticket orders if customers decide to "bump" the ticket affected.

-Last customer contact (without consideration an agent has replied to it) When setting this option, Zammad will always update the last updated value.
+Use the time of the very last customer article.
+When setting this option, Zammad will always update the last updated value.
 This means that if ordering by Last Update, ticket orders will change if customers "bump" the ticket.